 In 1993 two friends, attorney Greg Dyson and musician John "Lenny" Rancher, began a call to action after witnessing vast clear-cuts and old-growth logging while exploring Mt.
 Hood National Forest.
 They began to hike each timber sale, noting the markings in the forest and calling attention to discrepancies between action on the ground and agency documents.
 Soon they discovered that others shared their passion for protecting Mt.
 Hood, and began training them to "groundtruth" as well.
 Eventually, Greg brought together a diverse array of dedicated professionals and passionate activists to form a working board of directors and Bark was born.
-Bark was officially founded in 1999 and has since trained hundreds of volunteers about the basics of forest policy and protected nearly 10,000 acres of forest from the chainsaw.
+Bark was officially founded in 1999 and has since trained hundreds of volunteers about the basics of forest policy, brought thousands to Mt.
+Hood National Forest, and saved tens of thousands of acres of forest from logging and road building.

 Bark's 20 Year Vision

 Bark’s mission is to transform Mt.
 Hood National Forest into a place where natural processes prevail, where wildlife thrives and where local communities have a social, cultural, and economic investment in its restoration and preservation.

 Bark is awesome!
 Bark is the resource for community action to protect Mt.
 Hood National Forest and surrounding federal lands.
 We prioritize grassroots organizing and believe in the power of an engaged public.
 We recognize that the forest should thrive not just to provide resources for the human community, but also for the inherent value of nature itself.
 We maintain an organizational culture that is transparent, inclusive and cooperative, where volunteers, staff and board work together to realize the vision of Bark.

 Bark’s name originates from the barker, who stands before the public and uses persistent outcry to call attention.
 We are a group of barkers, ensuring that the public hears about all events, good and bad, occurring in the Mt.
 Hood National Forest.